juliantreweeke/front-end-hireup/README.md

 Testing is done with Jest and Enzyme.
 Tests can be run via - Yarn Test.
-Dependencies: yarn add react-addons-test-utils enzyme --dev.
+Dependencies:yarn add react-addons-test-utils enzyme enzyme-adapter-react-16 react-test-renderer  --dev.

-This was my first time using Jest and Enzyme and as such I ran out of time and only completed basic testing.
-I struggled to mock a fetch request and had to move on.
+This was my first time using Jest and Enzyme and as such I ran out of time and only completed basic testing.I struggled to mock a fetch request and had to move on.
 Given more time I would like to test all functions and user interactions.

 ## Styling